Boat Handling Taster Courses 2024

 Historic Boats

-Each year a number of historic boats make the journey to be part of Crick Boat Show and in 2023 we had a record number on display.
+Each year a number of historic boats make the journey to be part of Crick Boat Show and for 2024 we have matched the record number we had on display in 2023, with three returning and four new historic boats to explore.

 HNBC_1line black.png